PSYCHE-SAIL/frontend/README.md

 ## 🙏 Acknowledgments

-- All the juniors who helped us in our initial survey and those who gave us suggestions.
+We extend our heartfelt gratitude to all the juniors who generously contributed to our initial survey and provided valuable suggestions.
+Additionally, we express our sincere appreciation to our seniors and mentors whose unwavering support and guidance were instrumental at every stage of the development of this application.